azotheblue/blog/_posts/2024-01-29-Blue-Team-Dive.md

 excerpt_separator: <!--more-->
 ---

-Go Blue Team!
+Go Blue Team Go!
 But what does that mean exactly???

 ## WHATS IN A BLUE TEAM?